fratambot/library-packaging/README.md

    conda env update --name my_package --file build_environment.yaml
    ```

-- Delete everything inside the `/dist` folder (**but keep the empty folder**)
-- Use the make command to build the package all over again:
+- Use the make command to build the package:
    ```
    make build
    ```

-The package will be built if some tests are passed.
+The content of the `/dist` folder will be removed and the package will be built if some tests are passed.

 It might take few minutes depending on your machine.